Netherlands has banned Google services in its schools

 spy

 The Dutch Ministry of Education has placed restrictions on the use of Chrome and ChromeOS in schools until at least August 2023.
 This move was initiated for several reasons.
-One of them is that no one knows how much data is collected from students and shared with advertising partners.
+One of them is that no one knows how much data is collected from them and shared with advertising partners.
 Of course for a long time there has been no transparency about where the data is actually stored.

 Google has agreed to release new versions of Chrome and ChromeOS by next year, promising that they will better comply with the requirements of the Dutch education sector.
 Researchers will review these versions at launch before they are given the green light.